tsoisauce/apollo-graphql-federation/README.md

 }
 ```

-customerByEmail: Retrieves customer information by email including all orders placed by customer.
+`customerByEmail`: Retrieves customer information by email including all orders placed by customer.

 ```graphql
 query {